 Appointment and notification

-Notices of awards should include the Graduate School Policy Statement on Graduate Fellowships and Assistantships and the university’s student tax guide [PDF].
+Notices of awards should include the Graduate School policy statement on graduate fellowships and assistantships.
 Graduate students should be instructed to return signed copies of award letters to the awarding unit(s) in order to acknowledge that they have read these documents and to indicate acceptance of the award and its conditions.
 All newly appointed graduate assistants will be subject to a criminal records check as a condition of employment at VCU.

 Termination of appointments